rozahp/grafana_docker/README.md

 2. Rename downloaded file to: grafana-latest.linux-amd64.tar.gz

-2. Copy your dashboards or datasources to directories: grafana/datasources or grafana/dashboards
+3. Copy your dashboards or datasources to directories: grafana/datasources or grafana/dashboards

+Run:

     docker-compose -f docker-compose.yml build

 and